jimmitchell/Tinylytics-for-Micro.blog/README.md

 A Micro.blog plug-in to easily add Tinylytics tracking to your site.

-> ## New Users Save 20%
+> ## Save 20% on a Tinylytics Subscription
 >
-> If you're a new user to Tinylytics, you can save 20% off your first year by using the following coupon code when you sign up:
+> Save 20% off your first year by using this coupon code when you sign up:
 >
 > ### **TINYPLUGINMB**
 >